olibartfast/vision-tracking/docs/System_Architecture.md

     }
 };
 ```

-This architecture provides a robust, extensible, and maintainable foundation for the multi-object tracking system.
-The use of design patterns, proper memory management, comprehensive error handling, and performance optimization techniques ensures the system can handle production workloads while remaining easy to extend and maintain.

 > **Complete Implementation Details**: For full code implementations, detailed examples, and advanced patterns, see the [Code Examples](Code_Examples.md) documentation.